differentialprivacy/differentialprivacy/_posts/2023-09-18-open-problems-how-generic-can-composition-be.md

 \\]
 for all neighboring inputs \\(D\\) and \\(D'\\).

-An alternative approach to privacy accounting consists in \emph{fully} describing this random variable.
+An alternative approach to privacy accounting consists in *fully* describing this random variable.
-One approach to do this uses the formalism of \emph{privacy loss distributions}~\cite{sommer2018privacy} (PLDs).
+One approach to do this uses the formalism of *privacy loss distributions* (PLDs) [[SMM18]].
 The PLD of a mechanism is defined as:
 \\[
     \omega(y) = \mathbb{P}_{o\sim\mathcal{M}{D}}{\mathcal{L}_{D,D'}(o)=y}.